 The long-awaited 787 has been in the news a lot lately.
 The first United 787 was recently delivered to United, so seeing more of these innovative new airplanes in North America will become more frequent.
 Japan Air Lines flies a 787 between Tokyo and Boston, and just this week, ANA launched 787 services on their Tokyo to Seattle route.

 I first got up close with a 787 in the summer of 2011 when I visited the EAA AirVenture show in Oshkosh.
-I finally had the chance to fly the 787 on my trip to Japan this July.
+Then finally had the chance to fly the 787 on my trip to Japan this July.
 I booked Tokyo Haneda to Hiroshima return flights in economy with 12,000 United miles.

 This was the third ‘new aircraft’ for me on this trip after the Boeing 747-8i to Frankfurt and the Airbus 380 to Tokyo.
 I flew on the domestic configuration that ANA flies.
 Their initial layout was quite comfortable, but the low seat density was not a realistic long-term option for domestic use.
 The current layout has 9 seats across in economy, rather than the 8 in the original domestic and the current international configuration.